 Academic Year Budget – Family Resources = Financial Need

 Once we determine your need, we create a financial aid package to meet that need.
 Campus employment is awarded first, followed by a student loan.
 The remainder of your need is met with Williams scholarship.
 Refer to Other Scholarships and Grants for additional packaging policies.
-Classes 2013 and 2014 have been grandfathered with a “no-loan” package; so, these students will be awarded campus employment but no loan – unless they study away.
-Submit the Financial Aid Review Form to request specific revision(s) to your award.
+The Class of 2014 has been grandfathered with a “no-loan” package; so, these students will be awarded campus employment but no loan – unless they study away.
+Submit the Financial Aid Update and Loan Request Form to request specific revision(s) to your award.

 The Williams book grant is awarded to financial aid students and pays for the actual cost of required textbooks, course packets, and studio art fees for all enrolled classes.
 “Enrolled classes” refer to any course taken on a graded or pass/fail basis, including independent study, honor or thesis, Bennington College, or Massachusetts College of Liberal Arts courses.
 At this time, books recommended by professors and materials for an audited course are not covered by the book grant.
 You are the owner of the books you purchase; so, the decision to retain, sell, or donate books after use is entirely up to you.
 The book grant is not available to students who study away, including the Williams Mystic and Williams-Exeter Programme at Oxford.